 At the bottom of the form, you will choose your file to upload, then click the Submit button:

-You should then get confirmation that your submission has been successful.
+You should then get a confirmation email from ScholarWorks that your submission has been successful.

 No confirmation?
 Get in touch with Shelby Reader in the CSUSB Office of Graduate Studies.